lzanini/mdbook-katex/README.md

-A preprocessor for [mdBook](https://github.com/rust-lang/mdBook), pre-rendering LaTex equations to HTML when building the book.
+A preprocessor for [mdBook](https://github.com/rust-lang/mdBook), pre-rendering LaTex equations to HTML at build time.
 It allows for very fast page loading, compared to rendering equations in the browser.

 This preprocessor uses the [Katex](https://github.com/xu-cheng/katex-rs) crate; see [this page](https://katex.org/docs/supported.html) for the list of supported Latex functions.